danigargu/heap-viewer/README.md

 # HeapViewer

-An IDA Pro plugin (for now) to examine the heap, focused on exploit developtment.
+An IDA Pro plugin (for now) to examine the heap, focused on exploit development.

 Currently only supports glibc malloc (ptmalloc2).